HR strategy examples - What makes a successful HR strategy?

 What's interesting about these examples, is that while all four have a different focus, the thread of understanding what your employees are motivated by runs through them all.

 Creating and implementing a strategy is one thing, but monitoring and developing the strategy is another.
-Start by identifying the main KPI's for the strategy and monitor them closely.
-Get all the stakeholders involved and together, create a feed of information and data that the HR department take action, and make decisions with.
+Start by identifying the main KPIs for the strategy and monitor them closely.
+Get all the stakeholders involved and together, create a feed of information and data that the HR department takes action with and makes decisions with.